 Tracy’s business common sense, her passion for public service, and her experience getting results on the complex issues facing Colorado families are the skills we need in the State House.

-As the State Representative for House District 29 (Arvada and Westminster), Tracy serves as the Chair of the Business Affairs and Labor Committee, the Legislative Audit Committee and the Sales and Use Tax Streamlining Committee.
-She is also a member of the Appropriations Committee.
-Tracy has also served on the Transportation and Energy Committee in previous sessions.
+As the State Representative for House District 29 (Arvada and Westminster), Tracy serves as the Chair of the Business Affairs and Labor Committee, and the Sales and Use Tax Streamlining Committee.
+She is also a member of the Appropriations Committee and member and past Chair of the Legislative Audit Committee.
+Tracy also served on the Transportation and Energy Committee in previous sessions.
 Her main legislative priorities are to encourage economic development and workforce development and to increase access to mental health services.